Deportivo Cali: Crest evolution

-Valle del Cauca Derby
+Rivalries

+Clásico Vallecaucano

 Deportivo Cali's longtime rival is América de Cali.
 The derby is known either as the "Clásico Vallecaucano" (Valle del Cauca Derby) or the "Clásico de San Fernando" because of the location of the Pascual Guerrero stadium.
 The first derby was played in 1931 when the final of the Valle del Cauca league was disputed by the two teams.
 The result was a 1–0 victory for Deportivo Cali.
 The first derby in the professional era was played in 1948.
 The first leg was a victory for América 1–0 while in the second leg of the tournament it was a 4–3 victory for Deportivo Cali.

 On 10 October 2010 Deportivo Cali and América de Cali played the first derby at the former's new stadium, which was won by Deportivo Cali 6–3 including a hat trick from Argentine player Martin Morel, and three of the most highlighted goals of the tournament.
 The Derby was not played in the top flight between 2012 and 2016 because of América de Cali's relegation at the end of the 2011 season, however, it kept being played in the Copa Colombia as both teams were drawn together in that competition.